comunica/website/pages/docs/2_modify/advanced/rdf_parsing_serializing.md

 output `quads` is am [RDF/JS stream](/docs/query/advanced/rdfjs/).

-More examples on how these parses are used can be found in actors on the [RDF Dereference bus](/docs/modify/advanced/buses/#rdf-dereference) or in the [rdf-parse.js package](https://github.com/rubensworks/rdf-parse.js).
+More examples on how these parses are used can be found in actors on the [Dereference RDF bus](/docs/modify/advanced/buses/#dereference-rdf) or in the [rdf-parse.js package](https://github.com/rubensworks/rdf-parse.js).

 ## Calling a serializer